Dates, parades and key events of the Holy Week of Malaga 2026.

 ☕ Churros with Chocolate: El Desayuno Cofrade (The Brotherhood Breakfast)

-During Holy Week, it is tradition to start the day with some freshly made churros accompanied by a hot chocolate.
-It is the perfect option to regain strength after a night of processions.
+During Holy Week, it is traditional to start the day with freshly made churros accompanied by hot chocolate.
+It’s the perfect option to replenish your energy after a night of processions.

 🍲 Chickpea Stew: A Taste of Lent